andersfuf/UIS_Prototype/README.md

 For Ubuntu add host (-h127.0.0.1) to psql:
 >psql -d{database} -U{user} -h127.0.0.1 -W -f schema.sql

-For WINDOWS: In addition whatever trouble you may be in, running psql needs a codepage set by invoking a cmd shell like this:
-> cmd /c chcp 65001

-This makes a subshell with the codepage set to UTF8. 'cmd /c chcp 1252' makes a subshell with the codepage set to 1252.
+For WINDOWS.
+See above starting a subshell with the codepage set to UTF8 before running psql if you load funny characters.

 ## Running flask
 ### The python way